Learner First Model Part 2

 By drilling into Barry’s persona, we start to understand the best methods for training him (mobile), his reasons for learning (hitting sales targets), and even how we could theme his learning to maximize engagement (sports).

-Take a look at this online course to see how you can incorporate learner personas into your onboarding.
+Check out this online course to see how to incorporate learner personas into your onboarding.

 As you make your learner personas more comprehensive, they will become exponentially more powerful.
 By understanding your learner groups in great detail, you’ll be able to tailor your training to such a degree that your training outcomes will soar.